Calanthe/Calanthe.github.io/_drafts/2016-06-14-mastermind-react-es6-webpack.markdown

 {% endhighlight %}

-The new `selectedPeg` state is set when one of the right pegs was selected `this.setState({ selectedPeg: event.target.value });`.
+The new `selectedPeg` `state` is set when one of the right pegs was selected.
 Every peg in the game is represented as an `<input>` so its value is really easy to get.
 After changing the `selectedPeg` state, React takes care of the re-rendering and the selected peg is set as active.

 You can see here the `startsWith` ES6 method, which determines whether a string 'peg' begins with the characters of another string, in this example - name of the input on the `CodePegs` board.